-A cardboard roll advent wreath is a wonderful Christmas craft for home or Sunday School.
-Little kids will love lighting the candles with the paper flames as they count down the weeks to Christmas.
+This cardboard roll advent wreath is a wonderful Christmas craft for kids to make at home or Sunday School.
+Children can light the cardboard candle with the paper flames each Sunday as they count down the weeks to Christmas.

 See all of our Sunday School Christmas Crafts here.